Pinus ponderosa: Subspecies and varieties

-Distributions of the subspecies in the United States are shown in shadow on the map.
+Distributions of the subspecies in Canada and the United States are shown on the map.
 Distribution of ponderosa pine is from Critchfield and Little.
-The closely related five-needled Arizona pine (Pinus arizonica) extends southward into Mexico.

-Before the distinctions between the North Plateau race and the Pacific race were fully documented, most botanists assumed that ponderosa pines in both areas were the same.
-When a botanist and a geneticist from California found in 1948 a distinct tree on Mt.
-Rose in western Nevada with some marked differences from the ponderosa pine they knew in California, they described it as a new species, Washoe pine Pinus washoensis.
+Before the distinctions between the North Plateau and Pacific taxa were fully documented, most botanists assumed that ponderosa pines in both areas were the same.
+In 1948, when a botanist and a geneticist from California found a distinct tree on Mount Rose in western Nevada with some marked differences from the ponderosa pine they knew in California, they described it as a new species, Washoe pine Pinus washoensis H.Mason & Stockw.
 Subsequent research determined this to be one of the southernmost outliers of the typical North Plateau race of ponderosa pine.
-Its current classification is Pinus ponderosa var. washoensis.
+Trees of the North Plateau ponderosa indistinguishable from washoensis can be found as far north as Promontory Hill near Merritt in British Columbia in Canada.
+Some authors accept it as a valid variety Pinus ponderosa var. washoensis (H.Mason & Stockw.)
+J.R.
+Haller & Vivrette, while others treat it without distinction as a synonym of subsp./var. ponderosa.
+It has been reported from 2000–3000 m, in upper mixed-conifer to lower subalpine habitats.

-An additional variety, tentatively named P. p. var. willamettensis, found in the Willamette Valley in western Oregon, is rare.
+An additional possible variety, not formally described but colloquially named Willamette Valley ponderosa pine, is found in the Willamette Valley in western Oregon, where it is rare.
 This is likely just one of the many islands of Pacific subspecies of ponderosa pine occurring in the Willamette Valley and extending north to the southeast end of Puget Sound in Washington.

+The closely related five-needled Arizona pine (Pinus arizonica) extends southward into Mexico.
+It was formerly often treated as another variety, as Pinus ponderosa var. arizonica (Engelm.)
+Shaw, but is now generally recognized as a separate species.